smalyu/telegram_sender/README.md

 **SenderMessages** operates by:

 1. **Preparing Message Data**: It formats the message content, including text, single or multiple photos, and optional reply markups, in a way that is compatible with the Telegram Bot API.
+You can also specify the `parse_mode` (e.g., `HTML`, `Markdown`) when initializing the class, to control how text is parsed by Telegram.

 2. **Batching Requests**: To avoid exceeding Telegram's rate limits and to improve performance, it divides the list of recipient chat IDs into batches (packs).
 Each batch contains a specified number of messages (`batch_size`).